zemoegect/zemoegect/README.md

   call me any name idm! ur gonna have to int with me first unless friends I'm so sorry I'm irrationally scared I'll curse someone if I talk to them first
 <br>
   <br>
-dni; if ur weird (darkship, radqueers, ect) or just bigoted.
+dni; if ur weird (dark/proship, radqueers, bbs, ect) or just bigoted.
 I block freely but having a specific DNI makes me nervous oh also DNI if you're friends with fourthkindred/whatever she goes by now. for my comfort and mental health.

 <a href="https://simulacrum.atabook.org/">ATABOOK</a>  :   <a href="https://victinicardd.carrd.co/">KINLIST</a>